Great car insurance con: Premiums soar to record high as prices hiked 50% in a year

 Car insurance is fast becoming one of the most expensive household bills, adding more financial pain at a time of high inflation and surging mortgage rates and rents.

-In June, economists Ernst and Young warned that 2022 had been a difficult year for insurers and forecast premiums would rise 16 per cent by the end of 2023.
-But the latest figures show they’ve already soared four times higher.
+In June, economists Ernst and Young warned that 2022 had been a difficult year for insurers and forecast that premiums would rise 16 per cent by the end of 2023.
+But the latest figures show that they’ve already soared four times higher.

 David Trenner, 67, was last month shocked to discover that Esure was hiking the annual premium for his Renault Clio from £283 to £547 – a 93 per cent increase.
 “I expected a small increase because of inflation, but not 93 per cent,” he said.